organix/uFork/docs/boot.md

 to begin executing instructions processing the bootstrap event.

-If the continuation queue in not empty, the processor's dispatch loop will execute an instruction from the continuation at the head of the queue.
+If the continuation queue is not empty, the processor's dispatch loop will execute an instruction from the continuation at the head of the queue.
 All of the information needed to execute an instruction is reachable through the continuation.
-It represent the entire execution context.
+It represents the entire execution context.
 When the instruction is completed, the updated continuation is moved to the tail of the continuation queue.